Superguy2876/Gauss-Iron/README.md

 # Gauss-Iron
 Atmospheric Iron dispersal through gaussian simulation.

-ArcGIS project is not included in this repository.
+ArcGIS project and Thor data is not included in this repository.
+Neither is the resulting raster files.

 ArcGIS Pro and arcPy is neccessary to properly run code from either rasterProc-v2.py or thor_sum.py.